dgraph-io/dgraph-docs/content/learn/developer/react/_index.md

 +++
 date = "2023-03-20T19:35:35+11:00"
-title = "Build a ReactJS application using Dgraph GraphQL API" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph docs have the information you need." type = "learn" weight = 2
+title = "Message Board in React" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph docs have the information you need." type = "learn" weight = 2
 [menu.learn]
-  name = "Build a React application" parent = "developer" identifier = "react-app"
+  name = "Message Board in React" parent = "developer" identifier = "react-app"